Elder abuse affects many older Western Australians, and may involve social, physical, sexual, psychological, emotional or financial abuse.

 The Department of Communities is working to reduce elder abuse in Western Australia through the development and implementation of an elder abuse strategy and the provision of resources designed to support individuals and service providers.

-• Elder Rights WA (ERWA) is a state-wide holistic legal service delivered by Legal Aid WA.
-A specialised team of Lawyers provides legal advice, assistance and representation to vulnerable seniors who are experiencing certain types of legal matters.
-Social Workers are also available to support ERWA clients in dealing with social, physical and mental challenges which may impact their legal concerns.
-Call the Legal Aid WA Infoline on 1300 650 579.
+Elder Rights WA (ERWA) provides seniors with legal advice, assistance, and representation where appropriate for certain legal matters.
+Social Workers are also available to support in dealing with social, physical and mental challenges which may impact their legal concerns.
+This service is provided by Legal Aid WA.
+Phone: 1300 650 579.

-• Office of the Public Advocate works to promote and protect the human rights of Western Australian adults with decision-making disabilities.
-The office can provide information about Enduring Power of Attorney and Enduring Power of Guardianship.
-Call the Telephone Advisory Service on 1300 858 455.
+Office of the Public Advocate works to promote and protect the human rights of Western Australian adults with decision-making disabilities.
+The Office can provide information about Enduring Power of Attorney and Enduring Power of Guardianship.
+Phone: 1300 858 455.

-• The Public Trustee offers independent trustee and asset management services.
+The Public Trustee offers independent trustee and asset management services.
 These include Will and Enduring Power of Attorney drafting, deceased estate administration, executor support, financial administration and trust management services.
-Call 1300 746 212.
+Phone:1300 746 212.

 Elder abuse awareness brochure